 We now accept the fact that learning is a lifelong process of keeping abreast of change.

 What is Instructional Design?

-- Assessing overall curriculum needs
+- Assess the overall curriculum needs of a course

-- Determining course goals
+- Determine course goals

-- Conducting formative and summative course evaluations
+- Conduct formative and summative course evaluations